lebrunthibault/lebrunthibault.github.io/content/post/backend development/Design Patterns/book-review-head-first-design-patterns.md

 - more technical : factory method uses (only) inheritance to create objects via subclassing whereas abstract factory uses composition (and inheritance because it uses factory method) by passing / instantiating the factory to the outer factory code.
 - In short
   - the factory method is used to create one object but usually some processing is done in the abstract factory once the object is created
-  - the abstract factory is used to create a family of related objects but will not process them in the abstract factory class.
+  - the abstract factory is used to create a family of related objects but will not necessarily process them in the abstract factory class.